jovansohi/SystemVerilogALU/README.md

 I broke the code.

 Project Goal:
+// This is a remake of a project I have already created.
+I am looking to address a critical issue with the previous iteration, by changing the ESP code to have more accurate debouncing.
 Demonstrate my Python scripting, C++ embedded programming, and SystemVerilog proficiency and further build upon this into a more complex project (thinking digital filter)
 Have 4 buttons serve as an input into an ALU, the buttons are programmed as multiuse, and since its binary order doesnt matter.
 Pressing a button once changes it from 0 to 1, and this changes with each press.
-This is essentially a state machine
+// The issue with the previous iteration is that holding any of the buttons at the bottom causes the whole ESP to crash This is essentially a state machine
 Once the desired input is entered through the buttons, the fifth button is used to read the number (Storing it as a string, outputting to serial monitor)